OctopusDeploy/docs/docs/tenants/guides/multi-tenant-region/creating-tenant-tags.md

 ![](images/tenant-tagset-create.png)

 Give the **Tag Set** a name, an optional description, and create some Tags.
-For the Car Rental application, we nee to create an Azure Region Tag Set with the different Azure Regions as the Tags.
+For the Car Rental application, we need to create an Azure Region Tag Set with the different Azure Regions as the Tags.

 ![](images/tenant-tag-create.png)